Request Assistance

 • AARP – provides advocacy, information, and services for older adults to improve their quality of life.

-• Age Plus – offers support and resources to enhance the well-being and independence of older individuals across the state of Oregon.
+• AGE + – offers support and resources to enhance the well-being and independence of older individuals across the state of Oregon.

 • George Fox University, Oregon Health Sciences University, and Portland State University – academic institutions providing interns and community member identified needs programming.